 Don't be afraid to get creative with small spaces.
 The goal is to make them functional long-term, and simple to maintain day to day.

 Step Three: Implementing daily routines

-Now that you've decluttering your items, identified those you wish to keep/value, and have found homes for them, it's time to implement some maintenance strategies.
+Now that you've decluttered your items, identified those you wish to keep/value, and have found homes for them, it's time to implement some maintenance strategies.

 When you are organizing a small space, try to keep in mind the items that are fitting there, how frequently you would be using them, and how accessing them in this space will fit into your daily schedule.
 If you set the space up to be functional, then it will be that much easier to maintain!

-Also, now that items have a designated space, it is easier to remember where things are, and if you are in need of replacing/replenishing items.
+Also, now that items have a designated space, it is easier to remember where things are, and if you need to replace/replenish items.
 This will allow you to shop mindfully and not accumulate more clutter and items before they are needed.

-Now that I've outlined some key strategies to working with small spaces, I encourage you to try this in your own home.
-No matter the size of home, these helpful tips will help set you up for success.
+Now that I've outlined some key strategies for working with small spaces, I encourage you to try this in your own home.
+No matter the size of your home, these helpful tips will help set you up for success.

 🤞🏻 Remember, organizing is a process.
 Learning new routines and strategies takes time, however, the more you repeat those processes the more likely it is that you will see long-lasting results!

 When you’re ready to work on organizing your home, just remember that it is possible to control the chaos - and when you need help, we’re here for you.

 So am I!
 Please check out my services to find the perfect organizing package for you!